News Radio KMAN

 Upcoming live sports broadcasts:

-Jan 12: Bruce Weber Show
+Jan 19: MHS Boys Basketball at McPherson Tournament 3p, Bruce Weber Show 7p